 Natura 2000 Award

-This year the European Commission has launched a new Award designed to celebrate and promote best practices for nature conservation in Europe.
+The European Commission launched the Natura 2000 Award in 2014.
+It is designed to celebrate and promote best practices for nature conservation in Europe.
 The Award aims to bring the success of the Natura 2000 network to the public’s attention and to demonstrate its importance for protecting biodiversity across Europe.
 The initiative rewards excellence in the management and promotion of the network and its objectives.

 Natura 2000 works to assure the long-term survival of Europe's most valuable and threatened species and habitats, and is the centrepiece of the EU's nature and biodiversity policy.

 The Inaugural 2014 Natura 2000 Award successfully highlighted excellent examples of how different actors across Europe are investing in nature in effective and innovative ways.
 The 2014 Award received 163 applications and the five winners were announced at a Ceremony in Brussels on 21 May 2014.

 Visit the five winning applicants below and find out more about their impressive achievements in the five award categories (Conservation, Communication, Reconciling interests/perceptions, Socio-economic benefits, and Networking and cross-border cooperation), as well as updated information about their latest activities and how winning the Award has benefited their work.